-Home cooked food is always healthier than store-bought instant meals.
-You know exactly what goes into them, so they are lower in salt and sugar.
-However it’s hard to ignore the pull of a quick and filling meal when you’ve got one kid going to piano lessons and the other one at baseball practice.
+However, it’s hard to ignore the pull of a quick and filling meal when you’ve got one kid going to piano lessons and another one at baseball practice.

-That’s why Sunday is Make A Freezer Meal at our house.
+That’s why Sunday is Make A Freezer Meal day at our house.
 We always make extra of whatever we have for dinner on Sunday so that we can stick it in the freezer for homemade “instant dinner.”
-We have a whole line up of favourite freezer meals from: minestrone soup to lasagna.
+We have a whole lineup of favorite freezer meals from minestrone soup to lasagna.

-- Freeze casseroles, uncooked, in small 9″x 9″ square pans.
-They can usually feed a family of 4 (add a salad if you need more) and will defrost quickly.
-I own some glass casseroles with plastic freezer lids (affiliate link.)
+- Freeze casseroles, uncooked, in small 10″x 7″ square pans.
+That’s usually enough to feed my family of four.
+And they’re small enough to defrost in the fridge.
+I own some glass casseroles with plastic freezer lids.
 However, buying tinfoil containers works as well.

 - If you can plan ahead, move the casserole to the fridge 1 to 2 days before you want to serve it.
 Then it will be mostly defrosted before you cook it.
-Cook defrosted casseroles for 10 minutes longer than the total cooking time.
+Cook defrosted casseroles for 10 minutes longer than the total cooking time in the recipe.

 - Casseroles can be heated up directly from the freezer.
-Just cover the casserole in tin foil, then stick it in the oven for the preheat cycle.
-A small casserole will cook from frozen in about an hour (about 30 minutes longer than the total cooking time.)
+Just cover the casserole in tin foil, then stick it in the oven during the preheat cycle.
+A small casserole will cook from frozen in about an hour, depending on your oven.
+Mine’s not the hottest, so it may go quicker if you have a convection setting.

-Lazy pierogi casserole is classic comfort food at its best.
-Lasagna noodles are stuffed with potato and cheese, for a simplified version of a pierogi.
-It’s perfect make-ahead food for the freezer, so make a triple batch for easy and delicious weeknight meals.
+Pierogi lasagna is classic comfort food at its best.
+The dish is stuffed with potato and cheese, for a simplified version of a pierogi.
+It’s also a perfect make-ahead meal for the freezer.
+See the section above for details on how to cook from frozen.

 - Prep Time: 30 minutes